realdustsans/realdustsans/README.md

 𓈒 im trans (ftm) , aroace , and queerplatonic

-𓈒 im the host of a medically recognized P-DID system, don't have a diagnosis yet due 2 personal issues i prefer not to talk about it
+𓈒 im a dust sans introject n the host of a medically recognized P-DID system, don't have a diagnosis yet due 2 personal issues i prefer not to talk about it

 𓈒 anytime im on ponytown im most likely offtab either in bed or playing roblox so i prefer u whisper me if u wanna interact.. sometimes i reply late or just dont respond at all